-In December 2012, while the Statis were pursuing their remedies in the SCC arbitration, the Statis and the Noteholders entered into an agreement to restructure the Statis' repayment obligations on the Notes (the "Sharing Agreement").
-The Sharing Agreement was necessary because, once Kazakhstan took over the oilfield operations, neither the Statis nor any of the obligors of the Notes were able to cover the interest payment on the Notes, let alone repay the principal.
-Am.
-Compl. ¶ 28, 145.
-With the Statis having defaulted on the Notes, the Sharing Agreement served as a mechanism for Noteholders to improve their likelihood of receiving payment; it also set out certain mechanisms regarding recovery of any award, including that it was the Statis' responsibility to formulate and pay for the legal strategy to recover under the Award.
-See id. ¶¶ 145-46, 163.
-In the Sharing Agreement, the parties agreed to "forbear... from exercising any and all default-related remedies" against the Statis in exchange for 70 percent of "Proceeds" obtained from Kazakhstan through the SCC Award, until they have been paid in full.
-Id. ¶¶ 147, 149; Baldini Decl., Ex.
-A ¶ 4; Ex.
+took over the oilfield operations, neither the Statis nor any of the obligors of the Notes were able to cover the interest payments, let alone repay the principal.
+Compl. ¶¶ 28, 260.
+With the Statis having defaulted, the Sharing Agreement served as a mechanism for Noteholders to improve their likelihood of receiving payment; it also set out certain mechanisms regarding recovery of any award, including that it was the Statis' responsibility to formulate and pay for the legal strategy to recover under the Award.
+See id.
+In the Sharing Agreement, the parties agreed to "forbear . . . from exercising any and all default-related remedies" against the Statis in exchange for 70 percent of "Proceeds" obtained from Kazakhstan through the SCC Award, until they have been paid in full.
+Id. ¶ 261; Baldini Decl., ¶ 4; Ex.
 3, Sharing Agreement § 6(a).
 In other words, under the Sharing Agreement, the Award is the primary source of recovery on the Notes for all Noteholders, including those associated with Argentem.